py5coding/py5book/content/hybrid_programming.md

 Before py5 runs a Sketch, it will attempt to create an instance of `py5utils.Py5Utilities`.
 If successful, it will add the instance's public variables and methods to `py5.utils` (or `self.utils` for coders using py5's [class mode](content-py5-modes-class-mode)) for you to interact with in your code.

-## Simple Hybrid Programming Example
+## Basic Hybrid Programming Example

 Imagine you want a py5 Sketch to draw ten thousand randomly colored points to the screen.
 This Sketch has little aesthetic value but it will concisely illustrate the performance benefits of hybrid programming.